stefanks/SoftwareLockMass/README.md

 In order to use Thermo raw files as inputs, please download and install the MSFileReader by creating an account at [https://thermo.flexnetoperations.com/control/thmo/login](https://thermo.flexnetoperations.com/control/thmo/login).

 The following files must be present in the folder with the executable.
-If not, they are automatically downloaded (to update a file to a newer version, delete it an the application will download a new version).
+If not, they are automatically downloaded (to update a file to a newer version, delete it, and the application will download a new version).
 This is the only network usage by the application.

 * elements.dat: Elements and isotopes masses and abundances